-Upon approval by the Chief, vertical clearances or width may be reduced, provided such reduction does not impair access by fire apparatus and approved signs are installed and maintained indicating the established vertical clearance.
-Fire access roadways, gated entrances with card readers, guard stations or center medians, which have separated lanes of one-way traffic, shall be 12 feet wide per lane.
+- 1. Upon approval by the Chief, vertical clearances or width may be reduced, provided such reduction does not impair access by fire apparatus and approved signs are installed and maintained indicating the established vertical clearance. - 2.
+Fire access roadways, gated entrances with card readers, guard stations or center medians, which have separated lanes of one-way traffic shall be not less than 12 feet wide per lane.